 Native plants will be used on the Mission Reach not only for their beauty, but also because they play a crucial role in ecosystem restoration.
 They do this in several ways.
-First, native plants provide food and habitat for native wildlife which will lead to increased wildlife in the area.
-Native plants also have long root systems that hold soil in place, helping to control erosion on the banks of the river.
-Last but not least, native plants aid in improving water quality by filtering out storm water runoff before it enters the river.
+First, native plants provide food and habitat for native wildlife, which will lead to increased wildlife in the area.
+Native plants also have long root systems that hold soil in place which helps to control erosion on the banks of the river.
+Last, but not least, native plants aid in improving water quality by filtering out storm water runoff before it enters the river.

 Nurturing an ecosystem comprised of native plants will require the regular extermination of non-native invasive plant species.
-Long-term operations and maintenance will be critical to the success of the project and the San Antonio River Authority (SARA) is committed to the operations and maintenance of the project.
+Long-term operations and maintenance will be critical to the success of the project.
+The San Antonio River Authority (SARA) is committed to the operations and maintenance of the project.
 The first years will require significant manual labor to keep the invasive species out of the project as best as possible.
-For example, during one week in August 2010, over 3 tons of weeds and weed seeds were hand pulled from the project.
+For example, during one week in August 2010, over 3 tons of weeds and weed seeds were hand pulled from the area.